ashif-ismail/spring-auto-request-parser/README.md

 ## 🚀 Spring Auto Request Parser 🚀

-🌟 **Simplify your Spring MVC applications with Spring Auto Request Parser!** This powerful library automatically configures custom argument resolution to effortlessly convert incoming HTTP requests into Java objects, based on your predefined annotations.
+🌟 **Simplify your Spring Boot applications with Spring Auto Request Parser!** This powerful library automatically configures custom argument resolution to effortlessly convert incoming HTTP requests into Java objects, based on your predefined annotations.
 Just annotate, and you're ready to go!

 ### Key Advantages 🏆